vbaliga/univariateML/Review checklist vbaliga.md

 Hi @JonasMoss and @arfon,

 Thanks for giving me extra time to review this.
 I'm generally very impressed with `univariateML` and I can see myself using it.
 I'd say the vast majority of my comments are geared towards enhancing clarity of presentation, especially for anyone new to the package.
+Checklist above has been updated.

 I have a few more comments that don't exactly fit into the JOSS review checklist, so I will paste them here.